-Prior to joining Rubicon, Sears was General Manager of the PulsePoint Ad Exchange for PulsePoint (FKA CONTEXTWEB, Inc.).
-At PulsePoint, Sears brought new products to market and drove key strategic relationships resulting in audience and revenue acquisition.
-Most recently, he focused on the company’s real-time bidding (RTB) initiatives with ad networks, agency trading desks and demand side platforms (DSPs).
+Prior to joining Rubicon Project, Sears was GM of the ad exchange for PulsePoint (FKA ContextWeb).
+He focused on the company’s real-time bidding initiatives with agency trading desks and demand side platforms.

-Sears joined CONTEXTWEB in 2004 and helped build its media business from inception.
-He created the company’s original publisher development team and launched the self-service CONTEXTWEB Exchange Selling Desk, in use by over 11,000 web publishers today.
-He then oversaw the subsequent launch of CONTEXTWEB’s self-service offering for advertisers—the CONTEXTWEB Exchange Buying Desk and its inside sales team.
-In 2011, CONTEXTWEB, Inc. merged with Datran Media to form PulsePoint.
+Sears joined ContextWeb in 2004 and helped build its exchange and media businesses from inception.
+He created the company’s original publisher development team and launched the self-service product, used by over 11,000 web publishers.
+He then oversaw the subsequent launch of ContextWeb’s self-service offering for advertisers and its inside sales team.
+In 2011, ContextWeb merged with Datran Media to form PulsePoint.

 Prior to joining ContextWeb in 2004, Sears was SVP Business & Strategy Development for EDGAR Online, where he drove the strategy that took the company from an under $1 million entrepreneurial business to a publicly traded NASDAQ company.
 He created over 300 partnerships including ones with Yahoo!, The NASDAQ Stock Market and Microsoft.